April 27

 A magnet tells you if a pan works with induction.

-Expense: Full-sized induction cooktops are also more expensive than other cooktops, although prices continue to come down.
+Expense: Full-sized induction cooktops are more expensive than other cooktops, although prices continue to come down.

 see our full-sized induction cooktop review